MolBIFFM/diana/README.md

 </node>
 ```

-Pathways are represented by their Reactome pathway stable identifier.
+Pathways are represented by their stable Reactome pathway identifier.
 `"pathway"` refers to the pathway name. `"p-value"` refers to the corrected
 p-value of the test for enrichment of the pathway by the submitted proteins.
 `"number of proteins"` refers to the number of submitted proteins annotated with
 the pathway and `"proteins"` refers to the space-separated accessions of these
 proteins.

-Relationships of Reactome pathways contain no additional information besides the
+Directed hierarchical relationships of Reactome pathways contain no additional
-related pathways:
+information:

 ```xml
 <edge source="R-HSA-73887" target="R-HSA-75158" />